EUTS/Pre-RegistrationWebsite/README.md

 Some things to consider:

 1) A lower limit for each section/course.
 Ex.
-10
+10 <br>
 2) A higher limit for each section.
 Ex.
-20
+20 <br>
-3) Maximum number of credits the student has to take
+3) Maximum number of credits the student has to take <br>
-4) Minumum number of credts the student has to take
+4) Minumum number of credts the student has to take <br>
-5) The previous courses the student has taken (from the transcript)
+5) The previous courses the student has taken (from the transcript) <br>